 In case of hazardous road conditions or severe inclement weather, the starting of classes may be delayed or cancelled.
-The delayed starting time or possible closing of school will be announced by means of the local TV and radio stations.
+The delayed starting time or possible closing of school will be announced by means of the local TV and radio stations and on the district web page.
 Parents and students are urged to listen for such announcements and are asked not to call the school.